aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheHostMonitoringPlugin.md

 > **If specifying a monitoring- prefixed timeout, always ensure you provide a non-zero timeout value**

 >[!WARNING]\
-> Warnings About Usage of the AWS Advanced Python Driver with RDS Proxy
+> Warnings About Usage of the AWS Advanced Python Wrapper with RDS Proxy
 > We recommend you either disable the Host Monitoring Connection Plugin or avoid using RDS Proxy endpoints when the Host Monitoring Connection Plugin is active.
 >
-> Although using RDS Proxy endpoints with the AWS Advanced Python Driver with Enhanced Failure Monitoring doesn't cause any critical issues, we don't recommend this approach.
+> Although using RDS Proxy endpoints with the AWS Advanced Python Wrapper with Enhanced Failure Monitoring doesn't cause any critical issues, we don't recommend this approach.
 The main reason is that RDS Proxy transparently re-routes requests to a single database instance.
 RDS Proxy decides which database instance is used based on many criteria (on a per-request basis).
 Switching between different instances makes the Host Monitoring Connection Plugin useless in terms of instance health monitoring because the plugin will be unable to identify which instance it's connected to, and which one it's monitoring.
 This could result in false positive failure detections.
 At the same time, the plugin will still proactively monitor network connectivity to RDS Proxy endpoints and report outages back to a user application if they occur.

 # Host Monitoring Plugin v2